KSanthanam/Algorithms/README.md

     return Traversed
   end
   r = stackSize
-  for rows stackSize to N do
+  for rows r to N do
     for col 1 to N do
       stack.visited[(r,c)] = false
     done